britzl/defnet/README.md

 Most of the code can be used in a stand-alone version of Lua with the only requirement being LuaSocket.
 In the modules provided here I `require("builtins.scripts.socket")` which is equivalent to [socket.lua from the LuaSocket library](https://github.com/diegonehab/luasocket/blob/master/src/socket.lua).

 ## Installation
-You can use the modules from this project in your own project by adding this project as a [Defold libray dependency](http://www.defold.com/manuals/libraries/).
+You can use the modules from this project in your own project by adding this project as a [Defold library dependency](http://www.defold.com/manuals/libraries/).
 Open your game.project file and in the `dependencies` field under `project` add:

 	https://github.com/britzl/defnet/archive/master.zip